Updated

 6. Who makes Elmiron?

 Janssen Pharmaceuticals, a division of Johnson & Johnson.
-The FDA approved Elmiron in 1996 for interstitial cystitis.
-Patients take one 100 mg capsule three times a day.
+Elmiron was originally developed by Baker Norton Pharmaceuticals, Inc. The FDA approved Elmiron in 1996 for interstitial cystitis.
+Alza Corporation obtained the rights in 1997 to sell Elmiron in the U.S.

 Elmiron is a brand name.
 Elmiron’s generic name is Pentosan polysulfate sodium (PPS).
 Considered an “orphan drug”, Elmiron is prescribed by doctors to treat:

-- Interstitial cystitis (a bladder condition also called IC, painful bladder syndrome, or bladder pain syndrome); and
+- Interstitial cystitis (a bladder condition – also called IC, painful bladder syndrome, or bladder pain syndrome – that affects urination); and

 - Osteoarthritis

 IC is more common among older women with fair skin and red hair.
-IC causes the sensation of a urinary tract infection (UTI), and it is similar to overactive bladder syndrome, but IC actually changes the urothelium – the tissue layer around the bladder.
-IC can decrease the patient’s quality of life by affecting sleep, stress, and intimacy.
+IC causes the sensation of a urinary tract infection (UTI), and it is similar to overactive bladder syndrome.
+Though IC actually changes the urothelium – the tissue layer around the bladder.
+IC can lower the patient’s quality of life by affecting sleep, stress, and intimacy.

-The FDA rejected Elmiron two times before finally approving it for IC.
+The FDA rejected Elmiron twice before finally approving it for IC.
 There is little evidence proving that Elmiron is effective.
-Formerly, doctors used PPS as a blood thinner.5
+Formerly, doctors used PPS as a blood thinner and anticoagulant.5

 7. What are Elmiron’s side effects?